Home » Ins and Outs of Estate Sales

 Dear Phyllis,

 I am an avid reader of your column.
 If you have previously discussed estate sales, forgive the repetition.
-My uncle passed last month and his house and garage are packed with thirty years of accumulation.
+My uncle passed away last month, and his house and garage are packed with thirty years of accumulation.
 I am the oldest nephew and his trustee.
 Just going through the files and paperwork has been overwhelming.
 My wife and I don’t have the time or energy for a garage sale.
 Therefore, we are thinking it may be easier for me to have an estate sale.
-Although, I have seen lots of signs for them and even gone to a few, I am not sure of the particulars.
+Although I have seen lots of signs for them and even gone to a few, I am not sure of the particulars.
 Can you explain the ins and outs of estate sales?
+John Doe

 Dear John,